Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Experiments

 \subsubsection{Implementation Details}

 To validate the effectiveness of our framework, we conduct full-parameter SFT on two widely adopted open-source LLMs: Meta-Llama-3.1-8B-Instruct~\cite{grattafiori2024llama} and Qwen2.5-Coder-7B-Instruct~\cite{hui2024qwen2}.
+We use the entire \textsc{SQLFlow} dataset as training data.
 The training configuration includes a learning rate of \(2 \times 10^{-5}\), 2 training epochs, and a warmup ratio of 15\%.
 During LLM inference, we explore two decoding strategies: greedy decoding and majority voting.
 Greedy decoding (denoted as \texttt{Gre} in tables) uses a temperature of 0 to produce deterministic outputs.
 Majority voting (denoted as \texttt{Maj} in tables) samples 8 candidate responses per input at a temperature of 0.8.
 From these candidates, valid SQL queries are extracted and executed; the final prediction is selected as the query whose execution result receives the most votes.

-As for the retrieval module, we develop an embedding model by full-parameter SFT a Qwen3-Embedding-0.6B model~\cite{zhang2025qwen3}.
-The model is trained for 3 epochs with a learning rate of \(6 \times 10^{-6}\), and a per-device batch size of 2.
-During training, we treat the NL question as the query and its corresponding SQL as the positive example.
-For negative examples, we randomly sample 30 SQL queries from the rest of the dataset.
-For inference, we compute Question-SQL similarity by generating embeddings with both the original and our fine-tuned embedding model, using cosine similarity.
-We apply the masking strategy of DAIL~\cite{gao2023text} during inference and training.
-A 5-shot setting is used during LLM inference.
-We use the GPT-4o as the closed-source LLM during the experiment with greedy decoding and set the temperature to zero.
-We follow the DAIL organization strategy when organizing the prompts.
+As for the retrieval module, we fine-tune a Qwen3-Embedding-0.6B model~\cite{zhang2025qwen3} via SFT.
+To construct the training data, we use a filtered subset of the SQLFlow-Spider and SQLFlow-BIRD datasets (described in Section~\ref{sec:augmented_data_overview}), retaining only SQL queries that begin with a \texttt{SELECT} clause.
+This process yields 67{,}570 training instances, which we refer to as \textsc{SQLFlow-part}.
+The embedding model is trained for three epochs with a learning rate of \(6 \times 10^{-6}\) and a per-device batch size of 2.
+During training, the NL question is treated as the query, and its corresponding SQL query is used as the positive example.
+For each query, 30 negative SQL examples are randomly sampled from the remaining dataset.
+At inference time, we compute question--SQL similarity using cosine similarity between embeddings generated by both the original and the fine-tuned embedding models.
+We apply the masking strategy proposed in DAIL--SQL~\cite{gao2023text} during both training and inference.
+Retrieved examples are incorporated into the prompt using a 5-shot setting for LLM inference.
+For experiments involving closed-source LLMs, we use GPT-4o with greedy decoding and set the temperature to zero.
+Prompt construction follows the organization strategy introduced in DAIL.
+In addition to \textsc{SQLFlow-part}, we construct two baseline datasets for comparison.
+The first baseline combines the standard Spider-train and BIRD-train splits.
+The second baseline, denoted as \textsc{SynSQL-part}, consists of 67{,}570 SQL queries randomly sampled from SynSQL-2.5M~\cite{li2025omnisql}, matched in size with \textsc{SQLFlow-part} to ensure a fair comparison.

 All experiments are conducted on an Ubuntu 22.04.4 LTS server equipped with eight NVIDIA H200 GPUs.
 LLM SFT is implemented using Llama-Factory v0.9.3, while retrieval model SFT is carried out with SWIFT v3.6.3.
 Inference for both models is handled by vLLM v0.10.0.